manishreddygutha-spec/phishing-analyzer/README.md

 ![Phishing Analyzer Cover](images/title.png)

-This is a hybrid multi-agent phishing email analysis system, where deterministic security agents perform detection and scoring, and LLM agents are used strictly for explanation.
-Orchestration is handled via Prefect.
+Phishing attacks remain one of the most persistent and damaging cybersecurity threats faced by organizations today.
+Security teams must quickly analyze suspicious emails while ensuring legitimate communication is not mistakenly blocked.
+This requires systems that are not only accurate but also transparent and explainable.

+This project presents a multi-agent AI phishing detection system that combines deterministic security analysis with explainable AI.
+The architecture is designed to simulate how real-world Security Operations Centers (SOC) investigate suspicious emails using layered detection, structured risk scoring, and human validation.

+Instead of relying solely on large language models, the system prioritizes deterministic detection for reliability and uses AI only for explanation.
+A human-in-the-loop stage ensures that final decisions remain interpretable and safe, making the system suitable for real-world cybersecurity workflows.

 ---

 ## 🌍 Real-World Cybersecurity Impact

-- This system demonstrates how multi-agent AI can improve phishing detection in real-world security environments.
-- Helps security teams automatically analyze suspicious emails
+This system demonstrates how multi-agent AI can improve phishing detection in real-world security environments.
+It enables security teams to automatically analyze suspicious emails, reduce manual investigation time, and generate explainable phishing risk scores that can be reviewed before taking action.

-- Reduces manual phishing investigation time
-- Provides explainable phishing risk scoring
-- Allows human analysts to validate decisions before blocking emails
-- The architecture reflects how modern Security Operations Centers (SOC) combine automated detection, AI reasoning, and human oversight to prevent phishing attacks safely.
+The architecture reflects how modern Security Operations Centers combine deterministic detection, AI reasoning, and human oversight to prevent phishing attacks safely while maintaining operational efficiency.

+The system is designed with reliability, transparency, and modularity in mind.
+Key capabilities include:

 ---